phzfi/ApprienUnitySDK/README.md

 Please contact support@apprien.com or open a ticket on https://support.phz.fi/

 ## License
 Apprien is a SaaS service with a separate end user agreement.
-However, Apprien Unity SDK (this project) is open source, see LICENSE for more information and be free to contribute!
+However, Apprien Unity SDK (this project) is open source, see LICENSE for more information and feel free to contribute!

 Trademark® Apprien